Jasło: Early modern period

+Late modern period

 In 1772, after the First Partition of Poland, Jasło was annexed by Austria, and made part of Galicia.
 In 1790, the town became the seat of a district, which had been moved here from Dukla.
 Several Austrian civil servants came here, and office buildings, with a new town hall, courthouse, prison and schools were built.
 Several houses in the market square burned in the 1826 fire, which resulted in a construction boom, and in early 1846, farmers from villages around Jasło took part in the Galician peasant revolt.
 On June 12, 1846, the Galician riots bred a wave of anti-Jewish riots, which swept through the city, injuring and destroying the property of many of the native Jews.
 Very close to Jasło, the spirit refinery of Jacob Frant was burnt down.
 Fire-fighting utilities were ordered not to extinguish the fires by the district captain that arrived at the scene, and other authorities did not intervene.
 The city and surrounding villages were reported to contain six thousand inhabitants at this time, and a quarter of that population was Jewish, according to the special correspondent of The Jewish World newspaper at the time.
 One of the clerics that mobilized the peasantry in the following 1848 anti-Austrian rising was Father Karol Szlegal from near Jasło.